Shopify/hydrogen/templates/skeleton/README.md

 Alternately, the values of the required environment variables "PUBLIC_CUSTOMER_ACCOUNT_API_CLIENT_ID" and "PUBLIC_CUSTOMER_ACCOUNT_API_URL" can be found in customer account api settings in the Hydrogen admin channel.

+> [!IMPORTANT]
-🗒️ Note that mock.shop doesn't supply these variables automatically and your own test shop is required for using Customer Account API
+> Note that `mock.shop` doesn't supply these variables automatically and your own test shop is required for using Customer Account API

+> [!NOTE]
-🗒️ B2B features such as contextual pricing is not available in SF API with Customer Account API login.
+> B2B features such as contextual pricing is not available in SF API with Customer Account API login.
 If you require this feature, we suggest using the [legacy-customer-account-flow](https://github.com/Shopify/hydrogen/tree/main/examples/legacy-customer-account-flow).
-This feature aim to be released for 2024-04.
+This feature should be available in the Customer Account API in the 2024-04 release.